 Hearing a smoke alarm can be startling, but not hearing a smoke alarm go off when it should is even more frightening.
 As you prepare for the colder winter months and more time in your home, along with holiday cooking and baking, having operating fire alarms is critical to keeping your family safe.
-To support our communities and promote fire safety, we are continuing our 21-year-long tradition of donating thousands of smoke alarms to local communities across South Jersey.
+To support our communities and promote fire safety, we are continuing our 21-year-long tradition of donating thousands of smoke alarms and hundreds of carbon monoxide detectors to local communities across Delaware and Maryland.

 Here are a few important tips from the National Fire Prevention Association on smoke alarm safety to keep in mind: